May 16 2016

 A Look at the Bright Side

 Al and I are in California this weekend to try to find a house.
-Peaches stayed in Michigan with my parents (see this support system I’m leaving behind?
+V stayed in Michigan with my parents (see this support system I’m leaving behind?
 Argh).
 Three days and fourteen houses later, I thought I would check in with a dose of positivity.

 Lest you think I’m JUST capable of worrying, I now bring you seven things I happen to be pretty excited about.
 It’s only seven, okay, not thirteen — but it’s something.
 Continue reading